FredHermann/tavel-screening/README.md

 ## Solution
 The solution to this is to implement CloudWatch Alarms.
 These can be implemented by adding them to the `template.yaml` file.
 The documentation for this is [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/TemplateReference/aws-resource-cloudwatch-alarm.html).
 We should alarm on:
 - any errors
-- when the duration of the lambda spikes in an anomyolous way
+- when the duration of the lambda spikes in an anomalous way
 - when the lambda function is throttled
-We need to setup an SNS topic that has our email addresses subscribed so we recieve alerts.
+We need to setup an SNS topic that has our email addresses subscribed so we receive alerts.